-L.casei gas production by gluconate fermentation (bottom of the tube No 47)
+L. casei gas production by gluconate fermentation (47)

 Lactobacillus casei Gram-stained cells